Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

 .. figure:: https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer/master/examples/by_hand.png
     :align: center

-Dna Features Viewer is fairly minimal (<200 lines of code) but can display sequences with lots of overlapping features and long labels, without getting too messy.
-The plots can be output to many different formats (PNG, JPEG, SVG, PDF).
+Dna Features Viewer is meant to automatically produce simple and clear plots even for sequences with lots of overlapping features and long labels.
+The plots can be output to many different formats (PNG, JPEG, SVG, PDF), e.g. for report generation or LIMS interfaces.

 License
 ---------